Chip Wilson: Wealth and investments

+Other activities and philanthropy

 In 2007, Wilson and his wife, Shannon Wilson, launched imagine1day, a charity dedicated to improving education conditions in Ethiopia.
 The organization's goal is for all Ethiopians to have access to quality education free of foreign aid funding by 2030.
 As of June 2016, imagine1day had 487 partner schools, 35 of them built from the ground up by its team.
 Also, 1,130 school clubs had been created, with half run by girls.
 66,420 books, 180 science kits, and 160 sports sets had been provided to students.
 Imagine1day estimates that over 252,000 lives are transformed annually through its education and training.

 The Chip and Shannon Wilson School of Design at Kwantlen Polytechnic University is a $36 million project.
 Chip and Shannon Wilson pledged $12 million to the school with the goal of solidifying the future of BC's technical apparel industry.
-Lululemon, Kwantlen Polytechnic University, and the Province of British Columbia serve as additional financial partners.
+Lululemon, Kwantlen Polytechnic University, and the Province of British Columbia are additional financial partners.
 The school broke ground in fall 2013 and will include new teaching studios, gallery space for student exhibitions, and a "usability lab" where students can design, prototype, and market product concepts.
 The school was scheduled to open in 2015 and was expected to increase the number of design students by 57%.

 Wilson and his wife are sponsors of the annual Child Run.
-The Child Run is the largest family fun run in Vancouver, with a 5 km for runners and walkers on a route through Queen Elizabeth Park and a 1 km fun run, followed by a carnival celebration.
+The Child Run is the largest family fun run in Vancouver, British Columbia, with a 5 km for runners and walkers on a route through Queen Elizabeth Park and a 1 km fun run, followed by a carnival celebration.
 Proceeds support British Columbia's Children's Hospital and its fight against childhood cancer.
 In 2014, the run had over 6,000 participants and raised over $1 million.

 In 2013, Wilson and his spouse launched Whil.com, a website designed "to convince professionals to meditate a few times a day in increments of just 60 seconds" by making it more accessible.

 Frequently involved in the funding, acquisition, and donation of public art, Wilson has donated a number of public artworks he has funded.
 This includes A-maze-ing Laughter, by Yue Minjun, and the Trans-Am Totem, by Marcus Bowcott.

-Wilson has pledged $8.4 million towards the Pender Harbour Ocean Discovery Station (PODS), through his Wilson 5 Foundation, including $7 million towards construction, $1 million towards operating costs, and $400,000 for start-up costs associated with the project.
-The facility is scheduled for completion in 2022.

-Imagine 1 Day is non-profit organization created by Chip and Shannon Wilson, with the goal that "by 2030, all Ethiopian children will have access to quality education free of foreign aid."
-To date, the organization has partnered in building 510 schools.